Zawitała

+History

 Historically, it was a part of Stężyca Land in the Sandomierz Voivodeship.
 In the 16th century it was the property of Mikołaj Kłoczowski, a local land official.
 In 1827, as a part of Drążgów goods, it had 20 houses and 136 inhabitants.
 By the end of the 19th century it had 23 houses and 151 inhabitants.

+Six Polish citizens were murdered by Nazi Germany in the village during World War II.